 Common causes of stress incontinence that can be treated by a sling include:

-- Mothers of multiple children and women who gave birth vaginally are at greater risk for stress incontinence than mothers with only one child or when delivered through surgical means.
+- Mothers of multiple children and women who gave birth vaginally are at greater risk for stress incontinence than mothers with only one child or when delivery was through surgical means.

-- Women highly active in athletic activities requiring long distance running or extended period of small, sharp impacts (such as running on hard surfaces, jumping repeatedly on a hard surface or heavy weight lifting) may develop stress incontinence.
+- Women highly active in athletic activities requiring long distance running or extended periods of small, sharp impacts, such as running on hard surfaces, jumping repeatedly on a hard surface or heavy weight lifting.

-- Menopause or estrogen deficiencies increase the risk of stress incontinence in women due to thinning of the urethra and weakening of the pelvic floor.
+- Aging, menopause or estrogen deficiencies in women, which can thin the urethra and weaken the pelvic floor.

-- Injury caused by radiation in cancer treatment can also increase the risk of stress incontinence.
+- Injury caused by radiation in cancer treatment.

 Types of sling procedures for stress incontinence

-The type of sling procedure best for you can only be assessed by a qualified urogynecologist after careful examination of a patient’s medical history.
+The type of sling procedure best for a woman is assessed by a qualified urogynecologist after careful examination of a patient’s medical history.
 Some types of sling treatment are better suited for patients than others due to prior existing medical conditions, previous surgical history or severity of incontinence.

-Kinds of sling procedures to treat stress incontinence include:
+Kinds of sling procedures we offer to treat stress incontinence include the following.